A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: Semistable Energetic solutions for the damped and undamped 3D adhesive contact systems

-Accordingly, we will denote by $\calV_\nu$ the associated dissipation potentials, and by $(u_\nu, z_\nu)_\nu$ a family of solutions to the damped adhesive contact system.
+Accordingly, we will denote by $\calV_{\mu}$ the associated dissipation potentials, and by $(u_\mu, z_\mu)_{\mu}$ a family of solutions to the damped adhesive contact system.
 We have the following result; we stress that it is valid both for the case with the perimeter regularization (i.e., with $\mathrm{b}>0$), and without.
-In the undamped limit, we will only be able to obtain an energy-dissipation inequality, see Remark \ref{rmk:failure-ENID} ahead. \begin{theorem} Let $\mathrm{b}\geq 0$ be fixed.
-Let $(\nu_j)_j$ be a null sequence and, correspondingly, let $(u_{\nu_j}, z_{\nu_j})_j$ be a sequence of Balanced $\SE$ solutions to the adhesive contact systems $(\mathcal{K}, \mathcal{V}_{\nu_j}, \mathcal{R}, \mathcal{E})$, \EEE with viscosity tensors $(\bbD_{\nu_j})_j$ as in \eqref{viscosity-tensor-nu}, and supplemented with initial data $(u_0,\dot{u}_0, z_0)$ as in \eqref{initial-data} and fulfilling \eqref{init-conds2}. \EEE Then, there exist a (not relabeled) subsequence and a pair $(u,z) $, with
+In the undamped limit, we will only be able to obtain an energy-dissipation inequality, see Remark \ref{rmk:failure-ENID} ahead. \RMA Our result encompasses both the case in which inertia is present in the momentum balance ($\varrho>0$), and the quasistatic case $\varrho=0$. \EEE \begin{theorem} Let $\mathrm{b}\geq 0$ be fixed.
+Let $({\mu}_j)_j$ be a null sequence and, correspondingly, let $(u_{{\mu}_j}, z_{{\mu}_j})_j$ be a sequence of Balanced $\SE$ solutions to the adhesive contact systems $(\mathcal{K}, \mathcal{V}_{{\mu}_j}, \mathcal{R}, \mathcal{E})$, with viscosity tensors $(\bbD_{{\mu}_j})_j$ as in \eqref{viscosity-tensor-nu}, and supplemented with initial data $(u_0,\dot{u}_0, z_0)$ as in \eqref{initial-data} and fulfilling \eqref{init-conds2}. \EEE Then, there exist a (not relabeled) subsequence and a pair $(u,z) $, with

 and $z$ as in \eqref{reg-z}, such that \begin{enumerate} \item the following convergences hold

 \item $(u,z)$ is a $\SE$ solution of the undamped system for adhesive contact, namely it fulfills \begin{itemize} \item[-] the momentum balance equation for almost all $t\in (0,T)$ and for every $v \in \Spu$